 Sustainable travel: Technologies such as video-conferencing and webinars mean we will travel more efficiently by 2020.

 To reinforce the link between sustainable decisions, efficiency and cost savings, we have run a company-wide Climate Champion programme with our environmental partner, Earthwatch.
 More than 2,800 employees have been trained to act as ambassadors for climate change.
-We also held 25 Sustainability Leadership Programme courses in the UK, China, India and the USA for more than 300 senior managers.
+In 2013, we trained an additional 255 senior managers as part of our Sustainability Leadership Programme, bringing the total number of alumni to 627.